elibyy/tcpdf-laravel/README.md

 }
 ```

-If using Laravel 5.4 (or don't use auto-discovery) you will need to include the service providers / facade in app/config/app.php:
+If using Laravel 5.4 (or don't use auto-discovery) you will need to include the service providers / facade in `config/app.php`.

-Next, add the service provider to `config/app.php`.

 ```php
 'providers' => [